dmalzl/spritecooler/README.md

 ```

 #### `--splitTag`
-Barcode category to use for splitting the sequence data into RNA and DNA sequences.
+Optional.
+Sets the barcode category to use for splitting the sequence data into RNA and DNA sequences.
 This assumes that the barcode names in the barcode file start with `RPM` in case of RNA containing sequences and `DPM` in case of DNA containing sequences.
 Please make sure your barcode names comply to this.
 If not set, the pipeline will assume that only DNA containing sequences are to be processed and will skip the splitting and separate alignment of RNA containing sequences.

 #### `--mismatch`
 specifies the number of mismatches to allow for each barcode category has to be given as a comma-separated list of colon-separated category:nmismatch values